 2. CBD affects intestinal motility.

 Additionally, we know that the endocannabinoid system affects intestinal motility.
-When motility is excessively rapid, diarrhea frequently occurs.
+When mobility is excessively rapid, diarrhea frequently occurs.

 When it is too sluggish, the result is constipation.
 CBD contributes to the maintenance of normal intestinal motility.

-It may assist the body in achieving the “Goldilocks effect” in terms of digestion—that is, not too fast, not too sluggish, but just right.
+It may assist the body in achieving the “Goldilocks effect” in terms of digestion—that is, not too fast, not too sluggish, but exactly right.

 3. The Endocannabinoid System (ECS) and the gut microbiota communicate.

 There is compelling evidence that the billions of good and harmful microorganisms that dwell in your gut (the “microbiome”) and the endocannabinoid system communicate with one another.